SwissLegalTech/privacy-butler/README.md

 ## Demo

-You can see a screencase of the [working demo here](https://github.com/SwissLegalTech/privacy-butler/blob/master/privacy-butler-demo.gif).
+You can see a screencast of the [working demo here](https://github.com/SwissLegalTech/privacy-butler/blob/master/privacy-butler-demo.gif).

 ### Backend

-The backend uses Java with Spring Boot 2 and communicates with the Google Cloud Natural Language API (details below).
+The backend uses Java with Spring Boot 2 and communicates with the Google Cloud Natural Language API.
 You have to create the credentials yourself in order to be able to communicate with Google Cloud.

-You can find the backend project files here and instructions to get started in the [legal-hackathon-backend](./legal-hackathon-backend) folder.
+Find the backend project files here and instructions to get started in the [legal-hackathon-backend](./legal-hackathon-backend) folder.

 ### Frontend